vedantvisoliya/javascript-beginner-projects/README.md

 ### 5. 📷 Random Photos
 generates random photos (from lorem picsum), has a load more button to load more images.

+### 6. 🌑 Dark Mode Toggle
+its a simple dark mode toggle, which retain its state using local storage.